Explore UCD

 Stage One - Nominations

 UCD staff and students are invited to nominate UCD employees who have made outstanding contributions in the pursuit of teaching excellence and or the enhancement of student learning using the nominations system on the HR tab in InfoHub.
 A short explanation must be provided for each nomination.
 The nominee will not know who has nominated them but will receive a copy of the nomination text.
-It will be possible to make multiple nominations.
+It is possible to make multiple nominations.
 The nomination information will be considered by adjudication panels as part of the adjudication process.

 For more information see the Frequently Asked Questions Relating to Nominations below.